 What does Japanese knotweed do to a house?

-Japanese knotweed can have a significant negative impact on a property.
-The plant is known to spread very quickly, it is difficult to eradicate and can also work its way through small independent structures if left unattended.
+Japanese knotweed can cause strucutal damage to a variety of homes.
+The plant is known to spread very quickly, it is difficult to eradicate and can also exploit existing weaknesses in buildings .
 Buying a home with Japanese knotweed means taking on the responsibility of controlling it, and ensuring that it does not spread outside of your boundaries.
 You’ll also want to ensure that the plant doesn’t get out of control to the point where it threatens your physical property and enjoyment of your home.
 The severity of the infestation will dictate how much time, effort and money you will need to rectify the situation.

 How much does Japanese knotweed devalue a house?